Categories

 Everyone loves a burger now and then.
 The short burst of energy-rich, calorific food brings momentary joy as we take a break from work or childcare, or the drudgery of more healthy diets.
 The burger is the food of the free as the New York Times once wrote.
 It reminds us we’re free to choose what we put in our bodies, free to decide that sometimes a little bit of something bad is not so bad after all.
 In the 21st century burgers and other fast-foods are a deep-rooted part of our culture.
 And in the UK, a staple part of our high street.
 It’s no surprise then that the most famous and globally dominant junk food retailer is putting its greasy feelers out in our neighbourhood, with the hopes that Stirchley’s roads may one day be paved with gold(en arches).

 McDonald’s have launched a publicity campaign in an attempt to sell us more burgers in Stirchley.
 A brave move perhaps since we already have plenty of indulgent food options on the high street.
-But McDonald’s have an extra special twist in their proposal which is that they’ll drop the bag of chips right through the driver’s window of your Nissan Qashqai and you can eat it in their lovely new car park whilst looking at other people eating chips in their cars.
+But McDonald’s have an extra special twist in their proposal which is that they’ll drop the bag of chips right through the driver’s window of the Nissan Qashqai and we can eat it in their lovely new car park whilst looking at other people eating chips in their cars.
 It sounds great, and nothing says ‘food of the free’ like a meal you eat with your seatbelt on.

 Drive-throughs are a thing of the past.
 Literally.
 The first drive-through, opened in 1921 and was aptly located at The Pig Stand (1).
 They were a revolutionary new way to eat fast food, faster and born out of the buzz of the motorcar which was rolling out across America.
 The car became a ubiquitous part of modern industrial society and so the drive-through became a natural passenger.
 Although more present than ever a century later, cars are now understood for their harmful impact on the seen and the unseen.
 The location of the proposed McDonald’s already exceeds three World Health Organisation limits for air pollution (2) and the pavements are commonly littered with cars, blocking the walkway for people in the community.
 The truth is, we need fewer cars and we need transport systems that allow us to make the culture shift needed to get there.
 The idea of proposing a drive-through business in this climate is outdated, ill-conceived and not in the interests of Stirchley.

-The nimbys will say that it’s all about Stirchley, but the local cannot be viewed in isolation from the global and in the global is where McDonald’s really pisses on the chips.
+The nimbys will say that it’s all about Stirchley, but the local cannot be viewed in isolation from the global and the global is where McDonald’s really pisses on the chips.
 In 2019 McDonald’s emitted more than 53 metric tonnes of greenhouse gases into the atmosphere (3).
-Globally they sell nearly 3 million Big Macs a day and it’s been calculated that the production of each one equates to the same CO2 emissions as driving a petrol car for a 7.9 mile journey (4).
+Globally they sell nearly three million Big Macs a day and it’s been calculated that the production of each one equates to the same CO2 emissions as driving a petrol car for a 7.9 mile journey (4).
 The seven million cows they slaughter each year are fed on mono crops that disrupt ecological cycles and the company is regularly linked with reports of forced labour in their soy, beef and coffee supply chains (5).

 At SCD we’re calling for the rejection of all aggressive landlordism in Stirchley in the form of franchises or buy-to-let developers.
 We’re calling on the council and city planners to wholly reject this proposal and any others that attempt to take our transport systems backwards and our local pollution levels skywards.
 Instead, this land should be used for a community-led development in the form of much needed social housing, or other community assets such as the ones we’ve lost and are still losing.
 We must reject the false idea that endless capitalist growth is a good thing and that it’s OK for some to get rich whilst the rest of us get heart disease and asthma.